-Despite advancements in technology that have altered the face of the real estate industry, no advent has replaced the benefits of accessing the MLS (Multiple Listing Service).
-While new mobile applications and online portals have done their best to replicate the MLS, their benefits still pale in comparison to the potential of the MLS.
+Despite advancements in technology that have altered the face of the real estate industry, no advent has replaced the benefits of MLS access.
+While new mobile applications and online portals have done their best to replicate the Multiple Listings Service, their benefits still pale in comparison to the potential of the MLS.
 To this day, no tool is perhaps more useful to investors than unrestricted MLS access.
 The ability to search, view, organize, and compare every property listed on the national housing market is nothing less than a huge advantage to those who know how to access MLS listings.

-The MLS gives its users an unfair edge over the competition, which begs the question: Do you know how to get access to the MLS?
+The MLS gives its users an unfair edge over the competition, which begs the question: How do I get access to the MLS?
+Better yet, can you get on MLS without a Realtor?
 There’s more than one way to gain MLS access, and not all of them require becoming a licensed Realtor.

 The Multiple Listing Service is a private database comprised of real estate listings posted by industry professionals.
 As its name suggests, the MLS serves as a national portal by which brokers, Realtors, and agents may announce the impending sale of their clients’ homes.
 In its simplest form, however, the MLS is a tool used by real estate professionals to facilitate transactions between real estate brokers.
 Or, as the National Association of Realtors so eloquently puts it, the MLS “is a tool to help listing brokers find cooperative brokers working with buyers to help sell their clients’ homes.”